Dust Dynamics in AGN Winds: A New Mechanism For Multiwavelength AGN Variability: Results

 \subsection{Gas and Dust Clumping and Coupling in AGN Winds}

 As discussed above, we find that the dust and gas within the fluid are not always perfectly coupled.
-In Figure \ref{fig:clumping}, we quantify this by computing the gas-gas , dust-dust, and dust-gas clumping factors defined in Equation \ref{eq:clustering}, as a function of height within the simulation box at $\rm t\sim \text{min}(t_{\rm acc}, t_{\text{esc}})$.
+In Figure \ref{fig:clumping}, we quantify this by computing the gas-gas, dust-dust, and dust-gas clumping factors defined in Equation \ref{eq:clustering}, as a function of height within the simulation box at $\rm t\sim \text{min}(t_{\rm acc}, t_{\text{esc}})$, where $t_\text{esc}$ is the time at which 10\% of the dust/gas has escaped the top of the box.

 As shown in the equation, the clumping factor is analogous to the auto-correlation (for like species) and the cross-correlation (for different species) function of the local density field, where factors less than 1 imply an anti-correlation.
 We report clumping factors $\sim 1-10$ for the gas-gas and dust-dust clumping factors, and $\sim 1$ for dust-gas clumping.
-The gas-gas clumping factors, $\rm C_{gg}$, are lower at the base of the wind, and increase up to a roughly constant value within the accelerated wind.
-As the gas is collisional and pressurized , its clumping is limited by pressure forces, especially on small spatial scales inside the wind.
-We note that for the run with $\rm N_{H} \sim 10^{22}, \grainsizemax \sim 1 \micron$, the gas has high clumping factors at $\rm z\sim 10 \to 20 \: H_{gas}$.
-This occurs as for this parameter space, due to the low gas column density and high acceleration forces, which make the gas effectively more compressible.
+The gas-gas clumping factors, $\rm C_{gg}$, are lower at the base of the wind and increase up to a roughly constant value within the accelerated wind.
+As the gas is collisional and pressurized, its clumping is limited by pressure forces, especially on small spatial scales inside the wind.
+We note that for the run with $\rm N_{H} \sim 10^{22} \, cm^{-2}, \grainsizemax \sim 1 \micron$, the gas has high clumping factors at $\rm z\sim 10 \to 20 \: H_{gas}$.
+This occurs for this parameter space, due to the low gas column density and high acceleration forces, which make the gas effectively more compressible.
+Within this environment, the gas is subjected to intense radiation, resulting in strong acceleration forces acting upon it.
+Low density gas, characterized by higher compressibility, would experience larger relative fluctuations in density.
+These fluctuations give rise to localized density variations that exhibit strong correlations on small scales.
+As a consequence, the spatial density auto-correlation function reflects stronger correlations and higher clustering factors.